Pull Request Workflow#

 3. Change to your feature branch so your changes are grouped together. git checkout ISSUENUMBER-FEATUREBRANCHNAME

-4. Update your branch (this is not needed if you just created new branch, but is a good habit to get into). git pull upstream master
+4. Update your branch (this is not needed if you just created new branch, but is a good habit to get into). git pull upstream main

 Making Local Changes#